 Prevention remains our priority.
 A early dental care often helps avoid pulp complications in adulthood.
 We advise every patient to consult his or her dentist regularly dentist for an annual check-up to detect deep caries before it reaches the nerve.

 Endodontic treatment generally takes place in the presence of an “operating field” or dental “dam”, which acts as a barrier between the endodontium and oral fluids.
-Its stages are as follows:

 Ares dental establishes itself dental care center in Luxembourg for state-of-the-art treatments.
 Our expertise in endodontics enables us to preserve your natural teeth through meticulous root canal disinfection, a crucial step often initiated during an emergency dental consultation following acute pain.